 - What do you think you can change or do better?

 - How do you feel about the person/relationship now?
 Would you like to change how you feel?

 Based on an analysis of my past connections, I’ve learned some truths that convince me that our relationships are indeed our greatest teachers, if we’re open to the lessons.
 Here are a few that I’d like to share with you:

-- Relationships teach you how to live your potential: If you surround yourselves with the right people who can guide or mentor you, your progress will escalate to unprecedented levels.
+1. Relationships teach you how to live your potential: If you surround yourself with the right people who can guide or mentor you, your progress will escalate to unprecedented levels.
 We all need those sages who can inspire us to unearth the potential that lies deep within us.
 This group may include teachers, professors, family members, a coach or a boss.
 I write more about how to create a network of individuals that can empower you and become a source of motivation in your life in this previous post.